mercuryoio/api-migration-docs/design/Readme.md

-Here are logos and fonts by Mercuryo
+Here are logos and fonts by Mercuryo.
+So you can download and use them.